 Another idea that will be sure to add plenty of charm is to hang a barn star or quilt board on the outside of your barn.
 You can also spruce up the perimeter by adding some landscaping, a few flower pots, or perhaps an outdoor table and chairs.

 Most older barns need some help on the inside, too.
 Wood beams, lumber, and/or poles may need replacing and you may want to install a few other modern conveniences as well.
 If you really want to go all out, installing custom stalls or perhaps new hardware on existing stalls or gates can really add a nice touch.

 Since many older barns may have inadequate lighting (or no lighting at all), you will likely want to address this issue as well, but it’s wise to hire an electrician to update your barn’s electrical needs.

-With some help, older barns can really shine up and may even give those new barns a run for their money!
+With some help, these outdated barns can really shine up and may even give those new barns a run for their money!